tektoncd/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 ### Store results on PVCs

-  - Use PVCs to store results
+  - Use PVCs to store results.
+The Tekton controller will auto provision the PVC and mount on the task if necessary.
+    The result location will be a pvc/storage path in the pod spec.
+Then, configure Tekton entrypoint script to retrieve result file contents in the PVCs and replace the pvc/storage path with the new contents.
+This can avoid the 1.5 MB CRD size as the result contents are replaced during init-container, so it won't be part of the pod or taskrun spec.
+In the API Spec, we could let users to choose whether to opt-in this feature for each task to reduce the unnecessary overheads if not needed.

+Pros:
+- PVCs can leverage with CSI driver to store files in most storages.
+- Able to avoid the 1.5 MB CRD size since the result contents are populated during the init-container.
+- Users can opt-in only for the large result files to be stored in PVCs and keep the rest to use termination logs or any other solution that we make default in future.
+The sidecar driven approach can be made default if its implementable.

 Cons:
 - Any downsides of PVCs we've encountered in other places (e.g. [TEP-0044 data locality](https://github.com/tektoncd/community/blob/main/teps/0044-data-locality-and-pod-overhead-in-pipelines.md))
-- Any consumer of the results would need to mount the PVC
+- Any consumer of the opted in remote results would need to mount the PVC

 ### No change.
 Use workspaces.